nscharrenberg/psalm/README.md

 This will also generate your `uv.lock` file

+WARNING: May not work with Windows due to dependency limitations and issues.
+WARNING: You may need to adjust the CUDA version dependency for torch in the `pyproject.toml` to the versions you are running.

 ### 3. Run the pre-commit hooks

 Initially, the CI/CD pipeline might be failing due to formatting issues.
 To resolve those run: